banner-bg

 Food log

-The information you provide in the food section of the daycare daily report will depend on the children's ages.
-For babies, what time was their bottle feeding that day, and how much did they consume?
+The information you provide in the food section of the daily report will depend on the children's ages.
+For infants, what time was their bottle feeding that day, and how much did they consume?
 For toddlers and older children, how much of their meals and other snacks did they eat?
 Food information helps families keep an eye on their child’s health and determine whether their child ate enough to help them supplement accordingly.

 Nap log